Ravenholt Urban Forest Health Lab

 - In the Pacific Northwest, there is enormous need—and opportunity—to equitably increase the resilience of communities by advancing knowledge and stewardship for growing healthy and vibrant urban forests.

-Learn more about our active research projects below
+Learn more about our active research projects

 Contact us to get started with an student internship or research position.